-If the spade is rusted, remove the rust first by scraping then with steel wool.
+If the spade is rusted, remove the rust first by scraping, then follow up with steel wool.
 For a heavily rusted blade, try using a wire brush attached to a drill bit– it’ll make quick work of removing rust from a large area.
 Always be sure to wear safety glasses as bits of wire will often fly off the brush!

 Evaluate the Spade Edge

 Now take a look at the business edge of the spade.
 Is it almost completely flat?
 Badly dinged up?
 Beveled on both sides?
 If so, the best option is to use a grinder to quickly whip it into shape.
 If you don’t have a grinder you can still sharpen the spade using a file – it’ll just take a bit more elbow grease.

 Using a Grinder to Sharpen a Spade – You have a couple of options here: a bench grinder (a larger grinder that’s securely attached to a work bench) or a hand-held grinder (try this 4-inch angle grinder).
 Either will work well when used with a medium-grit aluminum oxide wheel.

 Always wear hearing protection and goggles or other eye protection when using a grinder.
 Make sure that the sparks coming off the grinder fly toward the shovel, not toward you!

 A grinder will leave a rough edge on the spade that should be touched up with a mill file as described below.

 Using a File to Sharpen a Spade